lejard-h/coffee_cli/README.md

   CoffeeCli cli = new CoffeeCli("My Cli", [
     new CoffeeCommand("hello", helloworld, parameters: [
       new CoffeeStringParameter("name",
-          isOptional: false, description: "Use you name", question: "What is your Name ?"), new CoffeeBoolParameter("uppercase",
+          isOptional: false, help: "Use you name", question: "What is your Name ?"), new CoffeeBoolParameter("uppercase",
-          isOptional: false, description: "Big Hello World", question: "Do you want to use uppercase ?"), new CoffeeStringParameter("style",
+          isOptional: false, help: "Big Hello World", question: "Do you want to use uppercase ?"), new CoffeeStringParameter("style",
           isOptional: true,
-          description: "Style",
+          help: "Style",
           question: "What kind of style ?",
           possibleValues: ["CamelCase", "snake_case"])
     ])